WaledGalalM/ecommerce-product-page/README.md

 - Open a lightbox gallery by clicking on the large product image
 - Switch the large product image by clicking on the small thumbnail images
 - Add items to the cart
-- View the cart and remove items from it

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.